Changissnz/collusion_exposed_is_collusion/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Wanting for more is forgiveable.
-If everything were worth exactly what it was, where would all the banks go?
+If every thing were worth exactly what they were, where would all the banks go?
 True or False?

 <img width="1024" height="1024" alt="Gemini_Generated_Image_awzxtkawzxtkawzx" src="https://github.com/user-attachments/assets/9201dd90-620e-4afe-ab72-49b7f560ed62" />